Here is a simple way to measure reaction time.

 The simple version of the experiment is remarkably simple.
-You need two people (one experimenter and one subject), plus a long ruler, plus a notebook (or computer) for recording the data.
+You need two people (one dropper and one catcher), plus a long ruler, plus a notebook (or computer) for recording the data.

 The ruler should be a yardstick or meter stick; a 12” ruler is not long enough.

-The setup is shown in figure 1.
-The experimenter holds the ruler, letting it dangle vertically.
-The subject’s hand should be about chest high, with the ruler passing between the thumb and fingers.
+Here’s the procedure: The dropper holds the ruler, letting it dangle vertically.
+The catcher’s hand should be about chest high, with the ruler passing between the thumb and fingers as shown in figure 1.
 The thumb should be horizontal, so that the top of the thumb can be used as a reference.
 (This implies that the fingers will not be horizontal.)

-The experimenter drops the ruler without warning.
-The subject then catches the ruler as quickly as possible.
+The dropper releases the ruler without warning.
+The catcher then catches the ruler as quickly as possible.
 Record how far the ruler dropped.

 In this situation, gravity is the only thing we need to worry about.
 (In principle there are corrections due to buoyancy, friction, etc., but the corrections are negligible.)